MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

 #### Optimize data segmentation

-Segment types of data onto separate resources based on their characteristics and usage patterns.
-By doing so, you can tailor the allocation of resources to the needs of each data type.
+Optimizing data segmentation involves strategically organizing data into distinct segments and consolidate similar data types to efficiently allocate storage resources.
+It allows you to tailor allocation of storage resources to data priority.

-Segmentation can help optimize performance and cost.
-For example, you can place data that requires high-performance storage on resources with faster storage solutions.
-You can place archival data or data that's less frequently accessed on lower-cost resources with slower storage solutions.
-This approach allows you to match the requirements and cost of each data type efficiently.
+To effectively optimize data segmentation, you categorize data by type and usage pattern.
+Then you place the data segments on the most-effective solution depending on their operational similarities and requirements.
+For example, you place data that requires high-performance storage on resources with faster retrieval time.
+Archival data uses a lower-cost resource with slower retrieval time.

-Alternatively, you can group similar types of data together and run them on the same resource.
-This strategy is beneficial when multiple data types have similar usage patterns or require similar storage solutions.

-Consolidating data onto a single resource can:

-- Reduce costs by eliminating the need for separate resources for each data type.
-- Potentially optimize resource utilization.
-- Simplify data management.
-- Improve efficiency in data processing.

-For more information, see [Recommendations for consolidation](consolidation.md).
+This approach ensures that high-demand data uses faster storage for optimal performance and less accessed data uses cheaper storage.
+Similarly, when data types share usage patterns, you should group them together on a single resource to reduce overhead, simplify management, and improve data handling.

 #### Minimize data transfer

-Ensure that data is close to the client.
+Minimizing data transfer refers to the reduction of data movement across networks to decrease data transfer costs.
+It reduces the volume of data that the workload moves and lowers network usage fees.
+To minimize data transfer, consider the following recommendations:

+- *Use the right location.* place data geographically closer to its users.
 Data proximity reduces network travel, which speeds up access and optimizes costs.
-Choose the appropriate storage location.
-Select a location that's closest to where most network packets are going.
-Consider the benefits of caching to minimize data transfer.
+- *Use caching.* Consider the benefits of caching to minimize data transfer.

-A content delivery network can store frequently read static data closer to users.
+- *Use a content delivery network.* A content delivery network can store frequently read static data closer to users.
 It reduces data movement across the network and helps offload bandwidth usage.

 #### Optimize security and compliance